luizmugnaini/stoic/README.md

   <img src="stoic.png" alt="Random stoic bust" width="150"/>
 </p>

-Stoic is a CLI tool built using the Rust programming language.
-It aims to simplify the management of configuration files, also known as dotfiles, in a centralized manner.
-Drawing inspiration from the approach of the [GNU stow](https://www.gnu.org/software/stow/) utility, Stoic offers a flexible and efficient solution for organizing and deploying dotfiles across multiple systems.
+Stoic is a CLI tool built using Rust.
+It aims to simplify the management of configuration files (aka. dotfiles), in a centralized manner.

-With Stoic, users can effortlessly manage their dotfiles and maintain consistency across different environments.
-Whether you're a developer, sysadmin, or simply a power user, Stoic empowers you to streamline your configuration management workflow.
+With Stoic, you can manage your dotfiles and maintain consistency across different environments.

-Key Features:

-- Centralized Dotfile Management: Stoic allows you to keep all your dotfiles organized in a central directory, making it easy to version control and synchronize across multiple machines.
-No more scattered dotfiles across different locations!

-- Simple and Intuitive CLI: Stoic provides a user-friendly command-line interface that makes dotfile management a breeze.
-It offers intuitive commands for adding, removing, and updating dotfiles, ensuring a seamless experience for both beginners and advanced users.

-- Intelligent Symbolic Link Deployment: Stoic leverages symbolic links to deploy dotfiles to their respective locations.
-By creating symbolic links, the original dotfiles remain in the central directory, ensuring easy updates and preventing accidental file duplication.

-- Customizable Configurations: Stoic understands that each user has unique requirements and preferences.
-It provides a configuration file where you can specify custom settings and behaviors to tailor Stoic to your specific needs.

-Stoic aims to be a reliable and efficient tool for managing dotfiles, providing a robust foundation for maintaining a consistent and portable environment across different systems.
-It empowers users to focus on their work without worrying about the complexities of dotfile management, ultimately enabling them to be more productive and efficient.

 ## Use case example